 If you want a more comprehensive home security and automation system, take a look at our top pick for self-monitored home security, Samsung’s SmartThings.
 Both Sentri and SmartThings are hubs for DIY home security, but SmartThings is operated entirely through a smartphone app rather than through an interactive device interface.
 SmartThings has truly broad compatibility and can connect to additional cameras, door/window sensors, lights, thermostats, leak sensors, power outlets, and speakers.
 Of course, the more security and automation, the higher the overall cost, but you can custom-build your own SmartThings system according to your needs.

-So—is Sentri right for me?
+So—is Sentri right for you?

 Sentri will meet some people’s needs, but not everyone’s.
 In short, Sentri is worth it if you are looking for easy setup and have a small space to monitor, like a one- or two-bedroom single-story apartment or house.
 If you have a larger space to monitor or you want to spend some time creating your own custom security system, there are better products out there for you.

-I’ll certainly keep my eye on Sentri moving forward.
+We’ll certainly keep my eye on Sentri moving forward.
 As long as the team continues to roll out software updates and move toward expanding compatibility with other devices, Sentri is well on its way to being a truly unique way of remotely monitoring your home.

 Do you have a Sentri?
 What has been your experience so far?
 Let us know in the comments.